ericayhayes/georeferencingtutorial/README.md

 # Conclusion

 You have now completed this lesson.
 Knowing how to georeference maps means you can bring historic cartography into the present context and allow for new explorations of historic data.
 We encourage you to think about the classroom applications for georeferencing, as it is a wonderful exercise for increasing student understanding of geographic, cartographic methods, and the role of space and place in historical thinking.
-In this lesson we have shown you how to publish your georeferenced map with [ArcGIS Online](https://www.arcgis.com/index.html), but you can also do so using [MapBox](https://www.mapbox.com/), or create your own custom maps using [Leaflet](https://leafletjs.com/).
+In this lesson we have shown you how to publish your georeferenced map with [StoryMap JS](https://storymap.knightlab.com/) there are several online publication options, including [ArcGIS Online](https://www.arcgis.com/index.html), [MapBox](https://www.mapbox.com/), or more advanced tools such as [Leaflet](https://leafletjs.com/), for making custom web maps, or [QGIS Cloud](https://qgiscloud.com/), for publishing maps from [QGIS](https://www.qgis.org/en/site/) to the web.

 # Endnotes